Unveiling the Investment Potential of Align Technology Inc (ALGN

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
 GuruFocus assigned Align Technology Inc the GF Score of 100 out of 100, which signals the highest outperformance potential.

-Align Technology Inc, with a market cap of $26.52 billion, is the leading manufacturer of clear aligners.
-Its main product, Invisalign, approved by the FDA in 1998, has since dominated the market, controlling over 90% of the market.
+Align Technology Inc, with a market cap of $25.43 billion, is the leading manufacturer of clear aligners.
+Its main product, Invisalign, approved by the FDA in 1998, has since dominated, controlling over 90% of the market.
+Invisalign can treat roughly 90% of all malocclusion cases (misaligned teeth), and there are over 230,000 Invisalign-trained dentists and orthodontists.
 In 2022, Invisalign treated over 2 million cases, or roughly 10% of all orthodontic cases for the year, and it has treated over 14 million patients since its launch.
 Align also sells intraoral scanners under the brand iTero, which captures digital impressions of patients' teeth and illustrates treatment plans.
 Over 85% of Invisalign cases are submitted by digital scans and iTero scans make up over half of these scans.

 Profitability Rank Breakdown